 Common reasons why you may be found in violation of your merchant service agreement include:

-Chargebacks are taken very seriously by processing banks, and excessive chargebacks are a leading cause of merchant account holds and closures.
-A common misconception regarding chargebacks is that if they’re won they don’t count against you.
+Chargebacks are taken very seriously, and excessive chargebacks are a leading cause of merchant account holds and closures.
+A common misconception regarding chargebacks is that if you win, they don’t count against you.
 That is simply not the case.
 Win or lose, a chargeback is a chargeback, and too many will lead to your merchant account being held or closed.

 Processing in Excess of Declared Volume and Average Ticket

-When you apply for a merchant account, you have to declare your business’s average monthly processing volume and your average ticket.
+When you apply for a merchant account, you’ll declare your business’s average monthly processing volume and your average ticket.
 Many people forget about these numbers once they start accepting cards, but processors don’t.